Ariana Grande Remembers Manchester Bombing On Its Second Anniversary With Powerful Message

 Grande has paid homage to the city's emblem before.
 Last May, the "God Is a Woman" singer got a tattoo of a bee behind her ear.
 "Forever," she captioned her Twitter post that showed off her fresh ink.

-In just a few months, the 25-year-old star will be headed to the U.K. city to headline the Manchester Pride Festival in late August.
+In just a few months, Grande will be headed to the U.K. city to headline the Manchester Pride Festival in late August.

 "manchester babes, i'm so thrilled to be headlining pride," she began her Twitter caption. "my heart. i cant wait to see u and i love u so so much."